What next? Scorpion stings passenger on United Airlines flight

 The same day a passenger was infamously dragged off a United plane in Chicago, a man on a United flight from Houston to Calgary was allegedly stung by a scorpion.

-The venomous insect fell from an overhead bin and landed on Richard Bell’s hair as he was eating lunch Sunday in his business class seat, according to his wife Linda.
+The venomous creature fell from an overhead bin and landed on Richard Bell’s hair as he was eating lunch Sunday in his business class seat, according to his wife Linda.

 “My husband felt something in his hair.
 He grabbed it out of his hair and it fell onto his dinner table.
 As he was grabbing it by the tail it stung him,” she told CNN.